Significant-Gravitas/AutoGPT/README.md

 To switch to either, change the `MEMORY_BACKEND` env variable to the value that you want:

-`local` (default) uses a local JSON cache file `pinecone` uses the Pinecone.io account you configured in your ENV settings `redis` will use the redis cache that you configured
+* `local`: (default) uses a local JSON cache file
+* `pinecone`: uses the Pinecone.io account you configured in your ENV settings
+* `redis`: will use the redis cache that you configured

 ## View Memory Usage